peter-lyons-kehl/ndd/README.md

 `ndd:NonDeDuplicated` uses
 [`core::cell::Cell`](https://doc.rust-lang.org/nightly/core/cell/struct.Cell.html) to hold the data passed in by the user.
 The only access it gives to the inner data is through shared references.
 There is no mutation access.
-(If the inner data allows interior mutability, then it can't implement [`core::marker::Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html), and then `NonDeDuplicated` doesn't implement `Send` either and it can't be stored in a `static`.)
+(If the inner data allows interior mutability, it can't implement [`core::marker::Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html), and then `NonDeDuplicated` doesn't implement `Send` either and it can't be stored in a `static`.)